schuam/latex_document_version_from_git/README.md

 it seemed locigal to get the version information from there and somehow inject it into the latex document.
 I looked around the internet, but couldn't find a solution that pleased me.
 Maybe I didn't look long enough, but oh well...
-I came up with my one solution and maybe you're interessted in it.
+I came up with my own solution and maybe you're interessted in it.

 ## Solution

-My solution involves the git describe command and make to automate the build process.
+My solution involves the 'git describe' command and 'make' to automate the build process.
 I work on a Linux machine, so I don't know how easy it would be to port this to Windows or Mac or what ever OS you might use.

-First of all, when ever a new version of a document is done, I tag it, e.g. like
+First of all, when ever a new version of a document is done, I tag it, e.g. like this:
-this:

     git tag v1.0